YAWEIISME/yawei-R-Assignment/README.md

 #Missing data and amount of heterozygosity

 Create a new column to indicate whether a particular site is homozygous (has the same nucleotide on both chromosomes (i.e., A/A, C/C, G/G, T/T) or heterozygous (otherwise)).
 Make a graph that shows the proportion of homozygous and heterozygous sites as well as missing data in each sample (you won't be able to see the sample names).
 Make another graph that shows the same data for each group.
 Normalize the height of individual bars using one of the ggplot "position adjustments" options.

+#first, we need to use the melt command to make
 ```{r}
 for(i in 1:2){
   if(i==1){